azvoleff/so-simple-theme/_posts/2014-10-21-glcm-rotation-invariant.md

 ## Getting started

-First use `devtools` to install the development version of `glcm` from github, then load the installed `glcm` package and the `raster` package that is also needed for this example:
+First use install the latest version of `glcm`, and the `raster` package that is also needed for this example:

 {% highlight r %}